About our staff

 Current research activities

 In addition to cross-cultural approaches, Greek palaeography and Byzantine book culture have been longstanding interests of mine.
-My ‘Manuscripts of Character: Writing (and) the Virtuous Self in Byzantium' project explores the various ways in which Byzantine literati came to form their character through reading and writing/copying books and make their character visible in their own books, and I look forward to presenting my findings later this academic year in the E. A. Lowe Lectures in Palaeography at Corpus Christi College, Oxford.
+My ‘Manuscripts of Character: Codex, Ethos and Authority in Byzantium and Beyond' project explores the various ways in which Byzantine literati came to form their character through reading and writing/copying books and make their character visible in their own books, and I have recently presented my initial findings in the E. A. Lowe Lectures in Palaeography 2023 at Corpus Christi College, Oxford.

 Together with Curie Virág, I am co-directing a Byzantinist-Sinologist project funded by the European Research Council, ‘PAIXUE: Classicising learning in medieval imperial systems: cross-cultural approaches to Byzantine paideia and Tang/Song xue’ (CoG 726371), which has now entered its final year.
 In addition to several edited volumes based on the various workshops and conferences we organised Curie and I are finishing a joint book (provisionally) entitled Empires of Learning in the Long Eleventh Century: Literati and the Formation of the Learned Self in Byzantium and Song in which we present our main findings and insights.